Basel to increase trams to Germany as Swiss shoppers seek bargains

 "Based on the experience that we had with this new line over Christmas time and Advent season where there was very strong demand into Germany, we expect that there will be similar strong demand tomorrow," a spokeswoman for the transport authority said.

-The authority is adding three trams to part of its service into Germany between 1330 GMT (0830 ET) and 1700 GMT on Saturday.
+The authority is adding three trams to part of its service into Germany between 1330 GMT and 1700 GMT on Saturday.